 If your physician has diagnosed you with spinal arthritis and suggests that surgery might be a way to relieve pain, some common procedures that may be suggested include:

 - Laminectomy – removal of lamina (the bony roof of the vertebral arch) and the removal of bone spurs (osteophytes) that cause nerve compression

 - Spinal fusion – joining, through bone graft or hardware, of two or more vertebrae; meant to eliminate mobility and pain and also used to bolster the spine when bone has been removed in procedures like a laminectomy or foraminectomy

 - Osteotomy – a cutting away of diseased or abnormal bone

 - Osteoplasty – a cutting away of diseased or abnormal bone with artifical or natural boney replacement.
 Osteoplasty of the extremities is common, for example, in knee replacement.
 Osteoplasty of facet joints has not yet been developed.

 - Foraminectomy – a form of spinal arthritis surgery that enlarges neural foramen by removing significant amounts of bone

 Generally, the above options for spinal arthritis surgery are traditional, open back surgeries that require hospital stays and long rehabilitative periods.
 If you feel that these may not be the right options for you, there are alternatives.
 Laser Spine Institute offers minimally invasive surgical procedures that can address some causes of spinal symptoms.
-Contact us today to learn how tens of thousands of people have found relief at Laser Spine Institute from debilitating spinal arthritis, and to receive a complimentary review of your MRI or CT scan.
+Contact us today to learn how tens of thousands of people have found relief at Laser Spine Institute from debilitating spinal arthritis.